Hacknock/leadyou/public/md/terms-of-service.md

 # Article 1 (Purpose)

-1. These Terms of Service (hereinafter referred to as "Terms of Service") set forth terms and conditions applicable to all services (hereinafter referred to as “Service”) provided by Hacknock.
+1. These Terms of Service (hereinafter referred to as "Terms of Service") set forth terms and conditions applicable to all services (hereinafter referred to as "Service") provided by Hacknock.
 2. Users of the Service (hereinafter referred to as "User(s)") shall use the Service pursuant to the Terms of Service.
    If Users do not agree to all of the Terms, Users cannot use this service.